 Use Email Log Search to see the quantity and types of messages relayed by the user.
 Put the relay IP in the Sender IP search field to search by the combination of sender and relay IP.

-If you use Gmail for bulk sending, review the sending guidelines.
+If you use Gmail for bulk sending, review Prevent mail to Gmail users from being blocked or sent to spam.

 Investigate user devices